 Did you expect anything else, Father?
 The noble lord other men knew as the Bull hadn’t been seen at the Walls or in the Worthy Assembly for years.
-A warrior who boldly backed her father in his King Trials and fought for their house during the Long Summer, his affections for the king changed after Hexar had his younger brother beheaded over Shaddon’s plot to seize Erick.
+A warrior who boldly backed her father in his Kingstrials and fought for their house during the Long Summer, his affections for the king changed after Hexar had his younger brother beheaded over Shaddon’s plot to seize Erick.
 Sir Hanorr had confessed in the Red Tower, but the Bull hadn’t believed a word.
-He accused Charles Kerflue of securing a false confession, famously challenging Hexar himself to a trial by combat in his throne room.
+He accused Charles Burke of securing a false confession, famously challenging Hexar himself to a trial by sword in his throne room.
 When her father refused out of love for his friend, Trevor Wexley swore never to set foot again in Loran proper.
-Not until Kerflue hanged by a gibbet.
+Not until Charles Burke hanged by a gibbet.

 The king lost more than a friend the day he took Hanorr’s head.
 The saying went that a Cloudlander’s word was stronger than swordwood.
 Trevor Wexley gave proof when he forbade his sworn nobles from even convening with Loran’s other lords in the Worthy Assembly.
 Hexar had neither the heart nor the coffers to force the issue, and spent the next decade pretending as if the schism didn’t exist.
 The Cloudlands became a kingdom within a kingdom in all but name, and their tribute trickled to nothing.
 Cloudlanders had a name for their strained relations with the rest of Loran: the Silent Friendship.
 Assemblymen like Gram Sothos preferred to call it Hexar’s Folly.

-Yet no one, save maybe her father, had the love of both the Commons and many nobles like the Bull.
-And her father missed no one as greatly: not his own brother, not his dead wives, and maybe not even the sons who still drew breath.
+Yet no one had the love of so many nobles like the Bull.
+And her father missed no one as greatly: not his own brother, not his dead wives, and maybe not even the sons who drew breath still.